 If you’re experiencing hair loss more at the back of your head, the crew cut could be a great option.
 The crew cut consists of shorter hair on top of the head, longer at the front than at the back, and faded/very short hair on the sides.

 Let it grow!
 If the hair loss isn’t too excessive, you can grow out the rest of your hair and use it to cover up any bald patches.

 If the hair loss is mainly at the top and back of the head, you can grow out the hair at the front and comb/slick it back with gel or wax to cover it.

 If the hair loss is quite extensive, or none of these options appeals to you, why not grow facial hair?
 You can combine it with a buzz cut to draw attention away from your hairline and enhance your jawline and other features.

-Also known as Propecia, Finasteride is a prescription pill used in males to block the production of the hormone that causes hair follicles to shrink.
+Also known as Propecia, Finasteride is a prescription pill used in males to block the production of the hormone that causes male pattern baldness.
 You’ll usually see results within three to six months but should take it for at least a year before stopping.
-You will need to continue taking finasteride to see lasting results.
+You'll need to continue taking finasteride to see lasting results.

 It’s unsafe for women to use Finasteride.